klen/knocker/README.md

 Let's imagine that your service is doing HTTP webhook calls when something happens.
 And you need to be sure that the webhooks reach their destination.
-In that case you may setup some kind of queue to retry the requests or use the Knocker.
+In that case you may setup some kind of queue to retry the failed requests or allow Knocker do everything for you.

 The features: